zokahn/5glab-revised-2021/README.md

 | Libvirt host | [Shuttle SH370R8](https://tweakers.net/pricewatch/1320758/shuttle-xpc-cube-sh370r8.html) | i7-9700K | 128Gb | 1Tb nvme SSD |  enp1s0 TRUNK |      |   |
 |      |          |     |     |      |      |      |   |

+The Shuttle system is remarkable.
+It holds 128Gb of normal DDR4 memory modules.
+Which is still a sizable investment but A LOT of value for money in a quiet, energy efficient system (compared to Dell or HPE rack servers).
+Together with the NVMe drive, the possible addition of a PCIe

 ### 4.1.2 Switches